jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 2. The Ropsten, Rinkeby and Kovan nets were being deprecated, and everyone hadn't moved over properly to Goerli yet.
 3. Getting Goerli ETH was such a pain.
 Faucets were clogged or drained, and I had to waste multiple hours of my time and several days of CPU cycles to get enough testnet ETH.
 Not cool.

+The decentralized community is incentivised to perform various actions on the mainnet (LP, nodes).
+Who has an incentive to run testnet nodes?
+It has to be the centralized players behind the smart contracts.
+Noone cares enough to deploy contracts to arbitrum-goerli, so they test on eth-goerli.
+But USDT-ETH is empty, and 1 ETH is a million DAI.
+Also, there are subtle differences between arbitrum-goerli and eth-goerli; So when you are building a contract that interfaces with many other contracts, you are necessarily doing a bit of testing in production.

 ### Decentralized Price Feeds For Frontend

 For all the hullaballoo about decentralizing frontends that I've been hearing forever, I was really surprised when I couldn't find a decentralized price feed to show to the traders (think TradingView Charts on the frontend, marked by their positions and drawings).